 Undergraduate Degrees in Psychology

-If you are pursuing a bachelor's degree in psychology, you may select from six different degree tracks designed to suit your career goals.
+If you are pursuing a bachelor's degree in psychology, you may select from seven different degree tracks designed to suit your career goals.
 As a psychology major, you will have the opportunity to gain valuable experience by joining research teams, participating in community service-focused student organizations and working in the field for psychologically oriented agencies.
-Our department also offers four minors in psychology, philosophy and graduate school preparation.
+Our department also offers five minors in psychology, philosophy and graduate school preparation.